ramomar/banes/README.md

 banes (banorte email scraper) is a library for scraping transaction emails from Banorte.

 ## Scrapers
-The library includes 18 scrapers collected from different types of emails collected over 1 year period.
+The library includes 18 scrapers collected from different types of emails collected over 1 year.

 You can take a look [here](https://github.com/ramomar/banes/tree/master/tests/emails) in order to see which emails have an scraper implemented already.